lsst/verify/doc/jobs.rst

 .. _validate-base-jobs:

 ################################################
-Using Jobs to Collect and Serialize Measurements
+Using Jobs to collect and serialize measurements
 ################################################

 The `lsst.validate.base` framework works in tandem with the SQUASH_ metric monitoring service.